felixmr1/treasurePleasure/documents/documentations/RAD.md

 ![Concept user interface](../images/concept-interface.png)

 ## 3 Domain model
-//TODO update domain model.
 ![Domain model](../diagrammes/DomainModel/DomainModel4.png)

 ### 3.1 Class responsibilites
-//TODO update with the domain model.
 Each class has responsibilites.
 Below follows a short descripition of the different classes in the domain model.

 - Treasure Pleasure: is the hub of the model.
 Handles and redirects information.
 Collaborates with Player, Location, Backpack and Collectables to handle Collects.
 Stores user name and handles name update.
 In addition it keeps track of players.